Preventing and Treating Dog Heatstroke: A Guide to Keeping Your Pet Safe

 If you notice any of these signs, you want to act fast.
 A heatstroke can get out of hand very quickly and every minute counts.

-Causes and Risk Factors Of Dog Heatstroke
+Causes and Risk Factors of Dog Heatstroke

 Obviously, environmental factors can contribute to heatstroke in dogs.
 Hot and humid weather can quickly overwhelm a dog’s ability to cool down.
 Dogs need a cool, shaded area to rest, especially during hot days.
 Running and playing in the heat can cause a dog’s body temperature to rise rapidly.